Nikki Romney - paintings

 FASHION CRIMINAL - 1000 x 550

-Inspired by tattoo tourism, fashion industry cultural appropriation, and an app designed by the Maori University allowing people to apply digital kirituhi (non-traditional moko) to their images.
+Inspired by tattoo tourism, buying stick-on moko at fairs, fashion industry cultural appropriation, and an app designed by the Maori University allowing people to apply digital kirituhi (non-traditional moko) to their images.

 THE DANCER 700 x 550